Introduction

 Estimate Daily Usage Time

-For each appliance, estimate how many hours per day it is used.
-This step is crucial for understanding the daily energy consumption of each device.
+For each appliance, gauge the average number of hours it is utilized daily.
+This estimation is crucial for calculating the overall energy consumption for each device.

 -